nlxai/sdk/packages/website/src/content/03-01-touchpoint-components.md

 Basic context for custom components is available through the `data` and `handler` objects.

 * `data`: Can be any type.
 It will match the schema set in the modality within NLX once set in the Node.
-* `handler`: The [ConversationHandler](/headless-api-reference#interface-conversationhandler).
+* `conversationHandler`: The [ConversationHandler](/headless-api-reference#interface-conversationhandler).
 Functions to access the conversational context and send data back to NLX.

 Add the Component to the `customModalities` configuration option paired with the name of Modality in NLX.
 In the example below the [modality](https://docs.studio.nlx.ai/1-build/resources/modalities) is named "MyComponentModality".